RomanVarenyk/RomanVarenyk/README.md

 - 🌱 I’m currently learning more about Java and Python uses in ML
 - 💬 Ask me about any of my projects
 - ⚡ Fun fact: I make a kiler cheese bread

+PS: Many of my older repositories and code has been hidden, but if you would like access to any of them I am happy to share!